hansspiess/pinboard-linkroll/README.md

 Pinboard Linkroll
 =================

-This WordPress plugin showcases a pinboard.in linkroll as a widget.
+This WordPress plugin showcases a [pinboard.in](https://pinboard.in) linkroll as a widget.
 The feeds of multiple pinboard.in users can be merged and filtered by their tags.

-## Why another one?
+## Why another WordPress RSS widget?

 Yes, WordPress has a core RSS widget, there's a [plethora of plugins](https://wordpress.org/plugins/search.php?q=rss+widget) and there's a bunch of [single purpose tools](https://pinboard.in/resources/) for integrating Pinboard feeds into WordPress.
 But after checking them (at least, some of them) i found no solution with my desired feature set – so i decided to build one myself.